+UNHCR has worked in Lebanon since 1964, Jordan since 1990, and Iraq since the 1980s.
 UNHCR's mandate is, on the basis of its Statute of 1950, the 1951 United Nations Convention relating to the Status of Refugees and subsequent resolutions of the United Nations General Assembly, mandated to provide international protection, assistance and solutions to refugees and other categories of persons of concern and to prevent and reduce statelessness.
 Therefore, the prevention, risk mitigation and response to GBV, including CRSV, is a key priority for UNHCR which has been reinforced by UNHCR's newly released GBV policy (October 2020).
 UNHCR has adapted its GBV prevention, risk mitigation and response interventions during the pandemic to ensure continued access to these lifesaving services for refugee women and girls.
 Rolling out the GBV policy and enhancing continuity of GBV service provision during COVID-19 by adapting activities to provide for online coordination and awareness raising, hotlines for reporting incidents and remote case management, including for CSRV survivors, are key priorities for UNHCR in the Middle East-North Africa (MENA) region.